 The RC Show is Canada’s largest food service and hospitality event of the year.
-The three-day trade show is put on by Restaurants Canada, and in 2020 will take place from March 1-3 at the Enercare Centre in Toronto.
-It is designed to connect food service professionals, especially business owners, with suppliers.
+The three-day trade show ran by Restaurants Canada, and in 2020 will take place from March 1-3 at the Enercare Centre in Toronto.
+Food service professionals, and suppliers can connect at this conference.

 The event features 1,100 exhibits, more than 190 speakers, culinary experiences, workshops, industry competitions, and networking events.
 According to the website, 84% of Canada’s top 100 foodservice companies will attend the show.

 The main show floor has eight curated pavilions: Bar & Beverage; Canada; Coffee, Tea, and Sweets; Eco; Ontario; Speciality; Tech; and World.
 Inside the pavilions, you’ll find booths highlighting the latest trends and cutting-edge technology of each category.
-There are also dedicated stages where you can catch culinary demonstrations and competitions.
+Also, there are dedicated stages to catch culinary demonstrations and competitions.
 Tickets for the RC Show are $65 in advance and $90 onsite.